codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 When supporting building of pull requests from forks there are a few "gotchas" to look out for:

-**Pull request comment added (restricted)**

-This is the default option for triggers based on PR comments, for all Git providers.

-* Only comments made by repository owners and [collaborators](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/adding-outside-collaborators-to-repositories-in-your-organization) will result in the pipeline being triggered
+* Only comments made by repository owners and [collaborators](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/adding-outside-collaborators-to-repositories-in-your-organization) will result in the pipeline being triggered.
 * Only git pushes by collaborators within the GitHub organization will result in the pipeline being triggered
 * If the repository is in a GitHub organization, comments made by private members of the organization will not activate the trigger, even if they are set as an owner or collaborator.
 Private members means that they need to be explicitly added to the repository.
 Access cannot be "inherited" by the GitHub team.
 Currently, only comments from Admins, or Collaborators (directly added, not via teams) are allowed, in order to be caught by this filter.
 * The *Pull request comment added* checkbox should likely be the only one checked, or your pipeline may trigger on other events that you don't anticipate.

-**Pull request comment added**
-This option is recommended only for GitHub, as the default behavior does not trigger build when comments are made by users in GitHub teams, even Admin users.

-> Select this only for private GitHub repositories.

 ### Monorepo support (Modified files)